fullstack-hy2020/fullstack-hy2020.github.io/src/content/osa2/osa2c.md

 Mozillan dokumentaatio sanoo promisesta seuraavaa:

-> A Promise is an object representing the eventual completion or failure of an asynchronous operation.
+> <i>A Promise is an object representing the eventual completion or failure of an asynchronous operation.</i>

 Promise siis edustaa asynkronista operaatiota.
 Promise voi olla kolmessa eri tilassa: